Integrate Verisoul with Decipher (XML Editor)

 </exec>

-• YOUR-API-KEY with your Verisoul API key (from Verisoul → Settings → API Keys).
+• Replace YOUR-API-KEY with your Verisoul API key (from Verisoul → Settings → API Keys).

 3 – Make the API call with <logic>